KTStephano/peaches-bot.docs/docs.markdown

 ### context.Inputs

-A slice of inputs to a Slash Command.
+An array of inputs to a Slash Command.
 Type is [*SlashCommandInputData](/docs#type-slashcommandinputdata).

 ### context.AuditEntry